 there.
 Although he attended high school, he left

-school, he worked as a farmer until he
+during his senior year and worked as a farmer until he

-into the army on March 19, 1941.
+was inducted into the army on March 19, 1941.

-When the Japanese order the Prisoners of War to move, Woody with his company made their way to the road that ran past their bivouac.
-Once on the road, the prisoners were made to kneel along its sides with their possessions in front of them.
+The soldiers found a mule which they slaughtered and cooked for its meat.
+As they started to eat, a Japanese officer and soldiers showed up and took charge of the area.
+The Japanese order the Prisoners of War to move, Woody with his company made their way to the road that ran past their bivouac and ordered to kneel along both sides of the road with their possessions in front of them.
 As they knelt, Japanese soldiers passing them went through the POWs possessions and took what they wanted.

-As they sat in the sun without water, the POWs noticed a line of Japanese soldiers forming in front of them.
+After they had been searched, Woody and his company drove to Mariveles at the southern tip of Bataan.
+Once there, they were herded onto an airfield and left in the sun.
+As they sat in the sun, without water, the POWs noticed a line of Japanese soldiers forming in front of them.
 The POWs realized that the Japanese were forming a firing squad, and that they were the intended victims.

 Just when it looked like the Japanese were ready to take action, a car pulled up in front of the line and a Japanese officer got out.
 He spoke to the Japanese sergeant in charge of the detail and then got back in the car and drove off.
 The Japanese soldiers received orders from the sergeant and lowered their guns.